 There is a story about Lt Col Chatterton and Maj Gen Hopkinson and the genesis of Operation Ladbroke that is so pervasive that it has almost become gospel.
 Certainly it seems to go completely unchallenged.
-But is there any evidence for it?
+But there is no evidence for it.

 The story is told by George Chatterton himself, once the commander of the Glider Pilot Regiment (GPR), about his former boss, George Hopkinson, commander of 1 Airborne Division (1 AD).
 The story describes a meeting in 1943 between the two men at which nobody else was present.

 The story appears in Chatterton’s book, “The Wings of Pegasus”.
 It was published in 1962, by which time Hopkinson had been dead nearly 20 years.
 He was killed in Italy leading his airborne troops from the front, only a few months after the incident described in Chatterton’s story took place.
 He was in no position to contradict anything Chatterton might have to say.

 In the book, Chatterton describes how on 1 April 1943 Hopkinson revealed to him a plan to land gliders full of troops near the port city of Syracuse in Sicily.
 This was Operation Ladbroke.
 It was to be a night landing and the opening move of Operation Husky, the Allied invasion of Sicily in July 1943.
 Hopkinson asked him for his opinion.
 Chatterton says he was deeply unhappy at what he saw and heard.
 He began to protest, but was threatened with dismissal if he did not approve.

 In the course of this story Chatterton makes various other allegations and claims: